vimoutliner/vimoutliner/README.md

   that paragraphs of body text can be reformatted with the Vim gq commands.

 If you plan to use particular features, you may want to test them too.
-|votl-checkbox| discusses expected behavior of checkboxes, and
-|votl-maketags| provides explicit instructions for a simple test of
+In the online help, |votl-checkbox| discusses expected behavior of checkboxes, and |votl-maketags| provides explicit instructions for a simple test of interoutline linking.
-interoutline linking.